PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 If your application uses a script (such as `zkServer.sh`) to launch the process that implements the application's business logic, the script must terminate with the child process.
-This ensures that Kubernetes will restart the application's container when the process implementing the application's business logic fails.
+This ensures that PlaidCloud will restart the application's container when the process implementing the application's business logic fails.

 ### Testing for liveness